-The shift from a transactional to a relational culture occurs when the people that have been impacted by specific policies can share their lived experiences.
-This movement emphasizes making decisions "with" people instead of "for" people and introduces the principle of "Shared Power" as a prerequisite for community engagement.
+The shift from a transactional to a relational culture occurs when community members that have been impacted by specific policies can share their lived experiences and provide feedback that is utilized to influence government decisions.
+This movement emphasizes making decisions "with" community members instead of "for" community members and introduces the principle of "Shared Power" as a prerequisite for community engagement.
 According to the Centre for Public Impact, "The Shared Power Principle locates power within the lowest appropriate entities both across and within organizations and creates the environment for this shared power to be used to develop effective and legitimate solutions."
 Within this approach, "power" is referred to as the ability to participate in making decisions that are crucial for specific outcomes as true co-creators.